ULJ-Yale/qunex/README.md

-# README File for QuNex NiUtilities Code
+# README File for Qu|Nex NiUtilities Code

 Background
 ==========
 ---

-QuNex General Neuroimaging Utilities (gMRI) are neuroimaging preprocessing and analysis utilities that support multiple tasks through a common user interface, designed to simplify multiple steps of neuroimaging data preprocessing and analysis from sorting of dicom files to second level
+Qu|Nex General Neuroimaging Utilities (gMRI) are neuroimaging preprocessing and analysis utilities that support multiple tasks through a common user interface, designed to simplify multiple steps of neuroimaging data preprocessing and analysis from sorting of dicom files to second level